Basketball Defense - the "Circle" DefenseBy Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

 Disclosure: This page contains affiliate links, which means that Coach's Clipboard receives a small commission (at no cost to you) if you make a purchase using these links.

-This article discusses coach Dave Robbins' DVD and his "Circle" defense.
+This article discusses coach Dave Robbins' "Circle" defense and his DVD.
 Coach Robbins has built a strong Division II program at Virginia Union University.
 This is an aggressive 2-3 zone defense ("Circle"), which can also be run as a 1-2-2 zone defense ("Guard").
 There are trapping options ("Scramble" and "Mad Dog").

 Coach Robbins also describes how he can go from zone to various man-to-man defenses ("10", "11", and "12") in the same possession in order to confuse the defense.
 He also discusses "Circle & 1" which is like a box & 1 with one defender playing the opponent's star player man-to-man, while the other four defenders are in the circle zone defense.

 Get the DVD!
-If you are serious about using this defense, you must get Coach Dave Robbins' excellent DVD.
-The DVD features on-court 5-on-5 demonstrations with Coach Dave Robbins teaching the Circle zone defense, including all the defensive rotations and important details and special situations.
+If you plan to use this defense, get Coach Robbins' DVD.
+The DVD features on-court 5-on-5 demonstrations with Coach Dave Robbins teaching the Circle zone defense, including the defensive rotations, important details and special situations.